Ruberhauptmann/sunflower/README.md

 A clean Hugo theme with yellows and greens using TailwindCSS and DaisyUI components.

+Data: export from zotero with betterbibtex as betterbibtexjson!

 ## Features

 - a page that renders structured data in yaml files into a resume